 An internal viewing of this extremely well presented property is highly recommended.
 Built in approximately 1964, with a more recent extension, it is constructed of brick under a tiled roof with half rendered and wood clad elevations.
 It is double glazed and decorated throughout in quiet neutral shades, giving the property an overall feeling of light and space and creating a contemporary and calm atmosphere.
 The front door on the side of the property leads to a spacious inner hallway with a travertine floor off which are a number of storage cupboards.
 There are 3 ground floor bedrooms, one of which is currently used as a study with a generous amount of built in shelving.
 The sitting room is very attractive with French windows leading to the garden terrace and an electric fire set in a decorative fire place.
-There is ample space for a dining table and chairs and the room has a lovely laminate floor.
+There is ample space for a dining table and chairs.
 The kitchen/breakfast room has a full range of wall and base units as well as a wall of storage cupboards.
 There is plumbing for a dishwasher and doors leading to both the front and rear of the property.
 A utility/shower room with plumbing for a washing machine and dryer completes the accommodation on the ground floor.
 On the first floor is a really wonderful double aspect drawing room with a vaulted ceiling and Juliet balcony and wonderful views over the surrounding countryside.
 The room is light, bright and spacious with lots of eaves storage and is a really surprising and attractive addition to the property.
 Leading on from here is a well appointed bathroom and two bedrooms, both enjoying the wonderful views to the front of the property.

 Garden and grounds